Pocket pistol: History

 Nineteenth Century Remington Vest-Pocket Pistol No. 1, .22 caliber, on display at the Cody Firearms Museum, Buffalo Bill Center of the West Cody, Wyoming.

 The original 19th-century vest-sized pocket pistol was the Philadelphia Deringer.
 The advent of the metallic cartridge gave us the classic double barrel .41 Rimfire Remington Model 95 which achieved such widespread popularity, that it has completely overshadowed all other designs, becoming synonymous with the word "Derringer".
 The Remington double-barrel derringer design is still being manufactured (150 years after they were first introduced) by American Derringer, Bond Arms, and Cobra Arms, all of whom manufacture derringers in a variety of calibers from .22 long rifle to .45 Long Colt & .410 bore.

 Bicycle guns

 Hopkins and Allen produced a "7-shot .22 solid frame double action revolver, made between 1875 and 1907, known as the XL No. 3 Double Action small frame.
 The .32 Smith & Wesson Safety Hammerless of 1888 to 1892 with the 2 inch barrel became known as a 'Bicycle' gun at some point, and the First Model Ladysmith (the 1902 M Frame Model .22 Hand Ejector), was often referred to as a 'Bicycle' gun.
 Iver Johnson made a similar gun – the Model 1900 Double Action small frame, a 7-shot .22, which appeared in 1900 and remained in production for 41 years."

+In the 1890s, amid the rising usage of bicycles, manufacturers such as Smith & Wesson began to market short versions of their hammer less revolvers as "bicycle guns".
+In an era before leash laws for domestic canines, bicycle riders frequently were attacked by dogs.
+Thus, the a frequently advertised use of such firearms by cyclists was to ward off or combat aggressive canines.